Diabetes Foot Treatment in Sugar Land

 No one knows why people develop diabetes, but once diagnosed, the disease is present for life.
 It is a hereditary disorder, and certain genetic indicators are known to increase the risk of developing diabetes.
 Type 1, previously known as insulin-dependent diabetes mellitus or juvenile-onset diabetes, afflicts five to ten percent of diagnosed cases of diabetes.
 This type occurs most frequently in children and adolescents, and is caused by the inability of the pancreas to produce the insulin needed for survival.
 Type 2, previously called noninsulin-dependent diabetes mellitus or adult-onset diabetes, affects the other 90-95 percent of all diagnosed cases of diabetes, many of whom use oral medication or injectable insulin to control the disease.
 The vast majority of those people (80 percent or more) are overweight; many of them obese, as obesity itself can cause insulin resistance.

-Certain characteristics put people at a higher risk for developing Type 2 diabetes.
+Certain characteristics put people at a higher risk of developing Type 2 diabetes.
 These include:

 - A family history of the disease